ivanmu-1/Tableau-Portfolio/README.md

 ## Project Structure

-The reporsitory is organized with a structure for each Tableau project:
+The repository is organized with a structure for each Tableau project:
 1. project_name.twb: Tableau workbook file containing the dashboard.
 2. data.csv or data.xlsx: The dataset used for analysis
 3. README.md: Information about the project